Tauvic/DriverAwareness/README.md

 * Road service organizations (safety for its members)

 Description:

-The "Driver Coach" will help the driver of a car to improve its safety by providing feedback just like any regular coach.
-The system is based on a camera and sensors that monitors the driver's behaviour during a road trip.

 When a driver enters the car he/she is automatically recognized.
 During the trip the system continuously determines the actual driving situation (parked, cruising, braking, turning) and evaluates the drivers activity and behaviour.